pushpathadam/frontend-nanodegree-mobile-portfolio/README.md

     These were moved inline.

 ## Image Compression
-    pizzeria 115x75 3kb -> ok for smallest phone, sucks above breakpoint 480px .. manually shrink to 480x360 with progressive compression to 10kb
+    pizzeria 115x75 3kb -> ok for smallest phone, sucks above breakpoint 480px .. manually shrink to 480x360 with progressive compression to 45kb
-    profilepic.jpg 70x70 5kb
+    additional compression in gulp-imagemin step to 40kb profilepic.jpg 70x70 5kb
     Added a further optimization as part of gulp workflow.